Jdw0147/Youtube-to-MP3-with-metadata/README.txt

 - YoutubeDl (from yt_dlp)
 - MP3 & ID3 (from mutagen.mp3 & mutagen.id3 respectively)

-Afterwards I created the downlad_youtube_audio function This function takes in the link from youtube and outputs a file called "temp.m4a"  This file is the m4a file that we download from youtube before we make the changed.
+Afterwards I created the download_youtube_audio function This function takes in the link from youtube and outputs a file called "temp.m4a"  This file is the m4a file that we download from youtube before we make the changed.
 When downloaidng the file, we use ytdl to customize some options for the download
 - 'format: bestaudio/best' simply makes sure we are downloading the best audio possible from the video (m4a)
 - 'outtmpl: output_filename' is simply saying the name the file will have after being converted to an m4a file
 - 'quiet: False' shows the download progress
-- The postprocessors are run after the video/audio is downloaded
-- What these postprocessors are doing specifically is directing the program on how to output the file.
+The postprocessors are run after the video/audio is downloaded What these postprocessors are doing specifically is directing the program on how to output the file.
-'FFmpegExtractAudio' signifies that we just want the audio 'preferredcodec' defines what audio format we want it in (m4a is best from youtube) '192' is the aimed kbps quality of the audio
+- 'FFmpegExtractAudio' signifies that we just want the audio
+- 'preferredcodec' defines what audio format we want it in (m4a is best from youtube)
+- '192' is the aimed kbps quality of the audio

+After downloading the youtube video as an m4a file, the 'to_mp3' function converts the m4a audio file into an mp3.

+After we have the mp3, the 'add_metadata' function will promt the user to input the metadata for the song
+- Song name
+- Artist name
+- Album name
+- Year released
+- Genre
+- Cover Image
+Every field is optional in case you do not want to give your file information and you simply want to download it.